Are you facing behavioural, learning, communication or social challenges with your neurodivergent child/adult?

 My role as a consultant

-• Assessment of the family and come up with a treatment plan, while not being overwhelming on your family resources
+• Assessment of the family and come up with a development plan, while not being overwhelming on your family resources

 • Transfer my knowledge and abilities to you over a series of clear objectives so you become fully independent in applying the RDI tools